tikv/rfcs/text/0072-online-bulk-load-for-rawkv.md

 ### Import mode & pause merge checker

 When ingesting, TiKV should be switched to import mode.
-Also, merge to empty regions created by repartition operation should be prevented.
+Also, merge the empty regions split by Spark should be prevented.
 To achieve this, a PD REST API to pause checkers (including merge checker) should be added.
 Pause-checker API should be called periodically to keep checker in paused status.

 | URL | body | |
 |---|:---:|---|